Conservapedia: Atheism

-In July 2008, American Prospect associate editor Ezra Klein derided the Conservapedia article on atheism in his weekly column: "As Daniel DeGroot notes, you've got to wonder which 'unreasonable' explanations they rejected when formulating that entry".

-The website sometimes adopts a strongly critical stance against figures whom it perceives as political, religious, or ideological opponents.
+The website sometimes adopts a strongly critical stance against figures whom it perceives as political, religious, or ideological opponents, often with an emphasis on atheists.
 For instance, in May 2009, Vanity Fair and The Spectator reported that Conservapedia's article on atheist Richard Dawkins featured a picture of Adolf Hitler at the top.
 The picture was later moved to a lower position in the article.